moby/moby/docs/sources/articles/https.md

      Email Address []:Sven@home.org.au

 Now that we have a CA, you can create a server key and certificate signing request (CSR).
-Make sure that "Common Name" (i.e. server FQDN or YOUR name) matches the hostname you will use to connect to Docker:
+Make sure that "Common Name" (i.e., server FQDN or YOUR name) matches the hostname you will use to connect to Docker:

     $ openssl genrsa -out server-key.pem 2048